-Pain is reproduced when the posterior cruciate ligament is stressed.
-A professional therapist may do a number of knee assessment techniques to help diagnose a posterior cruciate ligament injury including the posterior draw test and Lachman’s test.
+A professional therapist may do a number of knee assessment tests to help diagnose a posterior cruciate ligament injury.
+In particular, the posterior draw test and the reverse Lachman’s test.

 Posterior drawer test

 The posterior drawer test involves pushing the Tibia (shin bone)